jeff-hykin/xome/readme.md

 - Note 3: Bulky Examples
   - The examples below are big and fully inlined (one file) for clarity, but pro-tip: yours can be much more sleek!
 Make a big home config that is exactly how you like (nu shell / fish, colors, aliases, essential packages, etc), put it in a git repo somewhere, then import it as a starter kit for multiple projects.
 Its really nice to update a home config one place, then `nix flake update` to pull it into each project.
   - I'll probably add an example of this using home-modules at some point.
-  - I'm considering adding mutilple profiles (e.g. someone on the team likes zsh and another person likes fish).
+  - I'm considering adding multiple profiles (e.g. someone on the team likes zsh and another person likes fish).
 Open an issue if you want that feature.

 ## How can I do _ ?